nangtani/blender-addon-tester/README.md

 # Blender - pytest - TravisCI integration

-The code to shows how the `pytest` can be used inside blender to test an addon.
+The code shows how the `pytest` can be used inside blender to test an addon.
 Once a checkin has been performed TravisCI runs the tests on the current releases and nightly builds for blender.

 ## Motivation